How DoR organized an all-team pop-up newsroom in Transylvania

-Establishing such partnerships helped us stay within the budget for the trip and having a local host like Lateral was extremely valuable to have a space to call home for the newsroom.
+Establishing such partnerships helped us stay within the budget for the trip and having a local host like Lateral was extremely valuable in granting us a space to call home for the newsroom.

 We planned several community events in advance, using Google Forms for RSVPs in order to know who we were expecting to come and to prepare for the right crowd size.